 Ease of use and onboarding

-Modern live chat software uses AI to do more than just respond faster.
-Think chatbots that qualify leads, suggest help articles, or even hand off conversations to the right agent automatically.
+Modern customer support software uses AI to do more than just respond faster.

 Integrations